Flash Loans

 How does Beraborrow use flashloans?

-Instead of looping multiple times to increase exposure, users can do the following:
+Instead of looping multiple times to increase exposure, users can achieve leverage using a flash loan.

 Nectar